CIRA-DPC/CORE-Libs/README.md

 library.

 ## Supported OS and Architectures
 This package has been tested on Mac OSX Catalina and Big Sur, CentOS 8, and Debian 10.
-Only the x86 architecture has been tested.
+For Linux only the x86 architecture has been tested.
+For Mac both x86 and the new M1 Arm64 architectures have been tested.

 ## Building the Libraries